signalfx/splunk-otel-python/README.md

 SecureApp dependency logs use the `secureapp` instrumentation scope.
 Collector deployments must route those logs to the SecureApp event ingest endpoint (`/v3/event`) and add the SecureApp instrumentation header on the outbound exporter.
-See [docs/examples/secureapp-collector-config.yaml](docs/examples/secureapp-collector-config.yaml) for an example.
+See [docs/secureapp.md](docs/secureapp.md) for setup details and [docs/examples/secureapp-collector-config.yaml](docs/examples/secureapp-collector-config.yaml) for a collector example.

 # License